Bulletin Announcement: DuBois

 Use this in your 01/19/2025 bulletin

-At Cana we get a good insight into Mary’s parenting style.
-She did not plead, argue, demand or manipulate.
-She merely pointed out the situation and trusted her son would make the best decision.
+At Cana, we gain valuable insight into Mary’s parenting style.
+She did not plead, argue, demand, or manipulate.
+Instead, she simply pointed out the situation and trusted her son to make the best decision.

 A Family Perspective 1-26-2025